Course Descriptions & Map

 All races start and finish at Mt.
 Holiday to maximize spectator enjoyment and racer convenience.

-DUE TO THE LATE SNOW FALLS AND COLD TEMPERATURES, COURSES WILL NOT BE FINALIZED UNTIL RACE WEEK.
-PLEASE NOTE THE ATTACHED COURSE MAP IS SUBJECT TO CHANGE BASED ON TRAIL CONDITIONS.
+PLEASE NOTE THE ATTACHED COURSE MAP IS SUBJECT TO CHANGE BASED ON TRAIL CONDITIONS AND DNR APPROVAL.

 Please respect the rights of our private land owners and access their land on race day ONLY.
 Riders caught or reported trespassing on private land up until 7 am day of race and after 5 pm race day will be blacklisted from Mud, Sweat, and Beers.
 The proper authorities will be notified as well.
 If you have questions about what private land is, contact us here.
 Sorry ... but without these landowners, our race can't happen.

 - Pale Ale riders will follow the initial portion of the Stout.
 Keep an eye out for the split to make sure you do not end up riding +20 miles.
 Pale Ale arrows are blue.

 - Ginger Ale riders follow the same start route but get to skip Will Power Hill.
 The relatively short (< 2 miles) of trail is anything but easy.
 Steep assents and wicked fast descents are sure to burn the legs of any rider regardless of age.
 We highly recommend children under the age of 10 stick with the Root Beer loop unless they are highly skilled and well trained.
 After the long and difficult climb up the back side of Mt.
 Holiday, the riders finish down same blistering slalom to the mud track as the Stout and Pale Ale.